schaaar2/my-clinops-ontology-core/README.md

 ## License

-This ontology is released under CC BY 4.0.
+This ontology is released under CC0.

 ## Feedback